munoz0raul/mirror-action/README.md

 ### Mirror a repository with access token over HTTPS

-For example, this project uses the following workflow to mirror from GitHub to Foundries.io Factory `container` repo
+For example, this project uses the following workflow to mirror from GitHub to Foundries.io Factory `containers` repo

 The following .yml content should be added to the GitHub repo which you want mirrored as `.github/workflows/mirror.yml` on the default branch.